zcorleissen/documentation/source/api_v2_remote_resources.rst

    $ http

-Get details on the specified remote instance.
+Get details on the specified remote instance
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. code-block:: bash